mm6/InternetOfThingsCourse/projects/project1/Project1.md

 app.use(bodyParser.json() );

 // handle an AJAX visit from a browser
-// return the last visit of the Argon app.get('/getStatusInJSON', (req, res) => {
+// return the last visit of the Photon 2 app.get('/getStatusInJSON', (req, res) => {
   console.log('Browser AJAX for last visit time');
   storedDate = new Date(); // current time